LukeFountain/TGG-ASSESSMENT/README.md

 Simple dynamic map of Portland, OR with a few preset markers that populate the neighborhood name and boundary using the https://www.portlandmaps.com/arcgis/ API and the @arcgis/core module.

-select an address from the dropdown menu to see the neighborhood name and boundary.
+Select an address from the dropdown menu to see the neighborhood name and boundary.

-refer to code comment for additional context
+Refer to code comments for additional context